Constitution and Bylaws

 Article VI: Meetings

-GCB shall hold an annual convention, the time and place of which shall be determined by the membership or by the Board of Directors.
-At least fifty-one (51) percent of the members attending each annual convention must be present to constitute a quorum to transact business.
-A parliamentarian shall be appointed at each convention, and the GCB shall follow the most recently revised Roberts Rules of Order.
+GCB shall hold an annual conference and convention, either in person, through a virtual platform, by telephone conference call, or with a combination of these formats.
+The date, place and format of the annual conference and convention shall be determined by the membership or by the Board of Directors.
+At least a majority of the members present and voting will constitute a quorum to transact business.
+A parliamentarian shall be appointed at each conference and convention, and the meeting shall be conducted according to the GCB Constitution and Bylaws and the most recently revised Robert's Rules of Order.

 Section 2: Special Meetings

 The president of GCB or not fewer than three (3) Board members of GCB may call a special meeting of the body with the consent of a majority of the Board of Directors at any time such action is deemed to be necessary, with due notice being given.
 At least twenty-five (25) percent of the members must be present to constitute a quorum to transact business at such special meetings.
-The most recently revised Roberts Rules of Order shall be followed.
+The GCB Constitution and Bylaws and the most recently revised Robert's Rules of Order shall be followed.

 Article VII: Committees

-From the membership of GCB, the president shall appoint the following standing committees, consisting of not fewer than three (3) members: Legislative, membership recruitment, publicity, and finance.
-The president may appoint such other committees as he/she or GCB membership and/or Board of Directors may deem necessary.
+From the membership of GCB, the president shall appoint the following standing committees, consisting of not fewer than three (3) members: Fundraising, legislative, membership recruitment, publicity, awards, and finance.
+The president may appoint such other committees as he or she, the Board of Directors, or the GCB membership may deem necessary.
+The president shall appoint the chair of the awards committees, and the chair shall appoint members of those committees.
+No chapter members shall be excluded from serving on a committee.
+Members at large shall be asked to serve on these committees.

 Article VIII: Affiliation

-GCB, an affiliate of ACB, shall furnish to the ACB annually a list of the names, addresses and telephone numbers of the GCB members and officers, together with the dues of its members, according to the requirements of ACB.
+GCB, an affiliate of ACB, shall furnish to the ACB annually a list of the names, addresses, telephone numbers, e-mail addresses, visual status And format preferences of the GCB members and officers, together with the dues of its members, according to the requirements of ACB.
 Upon request, a copy of the Constitution of GCB shall also be sent to the ACB president.

 Article IX: Dues